 We reckon having a job while you’re studying is one of the best things you can do for yourself.
 There’s the money, the experience, the life lessons and, most importantly, there’s the money.
 Even working a crappy job is worth it.

-Still, the excitement of earning your own dosh can be pretty overpowering sometimes and it blinds us to the actual pitfalls of certain jobs.
+Still, the excitement of earning your own dosh can be pretty overpowering.
 It’s important to get a good idea of what actually goes on in the day-to-day of a gig you’re interested in, because no amount of money is fair compensation if you’re forced to face your fears and phobias (waking up early, actually talking to customers, following instructions etc.).

 For your benefit, we’ve put our heads together to share with you the real experiences of working at various jobs.